 This guide is intended for use by Coast Guard Boarding Officers and Dockside Examiners within the jurisdiction of the Thirteenth Coast Guard District.

-Boarding Officers will find the CG-4100F Boarding Report numbers in the upper right corner of each page, such as #173 for Documentation is found on page 1.
+You will find the 4100F Boarding Report numbers, when applicable, in the upper right corner of each page, such as #173 for Documentation is found on page 1.

 Use flowchart to determine applicable regulations and equipment requirements.